 If you feel like you’re flying blind trying to navigate the frustrating world of credit reports, credit disputes and credit bureaus, you are certainly not alone.
 Problems with credit reports are among the top complaints made to the Consumer Financial Protection Bureau (CFPB).

-In honor of National Consumer Protection Week (March 3 -9), we’re shining a light on the challenges that errors on your credit reports may cause – and the dispute legislation designed to protect you.
+We’re shining a light on the challenges that errors on your credit reports may cause – and the dispute legislation designed to protect you.

 The Fair Credit Reporting Act is a federal law detailing how your credit information can be collected, shared and used.
 One primary focus is ensuring the accuracy of your credit data compiled by the three main credit reporting bureaus: TransUnion®, Equifax® and Experian®.